ddenley/Multi-Person-Quiz/README.md

 To test this version of the DM, use ./script.bash to start the dummy module servers and rasa, and then run the MainDM.py file.
 To stop the severs, enter '3' in the script window.
+Before, you must have a NLU model in the folder 'models' (with at least the intents 'give_answer', 'concur', 'contest').

 This should simulate a dialogue like this one:

 -  Hey!
 Would you like to play a game ?
 You must associate each flag with its country.

-- Yes, for sure
+P1 : yes, we can play ['concur', None, None]

 - What is this flag ?

-    0 : South Africa
+-  0 : The Philippines

-    1 : Iceland
+-  1 : Gibraltar

-    2 : United Kingdom
+-  2 : Isle of Man

-    3 : Trinidad and Tobago
+-  3 : Saudi Arabia

-- Mhmm, I think it is United Kingdom, what do you think ?
-- Yes, probably
+P1 : I think it might be Mongolia ['give_answer', 'answer', 'Mongolia']

+P2 : No way, that's definitely Zimbabwe ['contest', 'answer', 'Zimbabwe']

+P1 : You always say Zimbabwe ['contest', 'answer', 'Zimbabwe']

+P2 : I live in hope. ['greet', None, None]

+P1 : Maybe it's Malaysia, shall we say Malaysia? ['concur', 'answer', 'Malaysia']

+P2 : Sure, let's guess Malaysia. ['give_answer', 'answer', 'Malaysia']

+P1 : Malaysia! ['give_answer', 'answer', 'Malaysia']
-- Well done, it's right !
-Would you like to continue to play ?
+-  Unfortunately it's not the right answer.
+This is the flag of Isle of Man !
+Would you like to try another flag ?